-1.6.3 A Person whose licence is not recorded in the Registry Data is unable to apply for Priority Status.
+1.6.3 A Person whose licence is not recorded in the Registry Data is unable to apply to be considered for Priority Status in au direct priority allocation process.

 NOTE: For example, justice.nt.gov.au is not recorded in the Registry Data, as the Department of Corporate manages the nt.gov.au sub-domains on behalf of the Northern Territory Government.